 Assignment or Due Date Manner of Submission Late Penalty

 Test

-Reflection papers Throughout semester bmorrong@uoguelph.ca 3 points
+Reflection papers Throughout semester by bmorrong@uoguelph.ca 3 points immediately.

-by noon on one of immediately.
-3
+noon on one of these 3 additional points

-these day: Submit 4 (any 4 dates) additional points
+day: Submit 3 (any 3 dates) taken off for each

-- Sept 30 Each reflection is worth taken off for each
+- Sept 30 Each reflection is worth day of lateness.

-- Oct 14 10%. day of lateness.
+- Oct 14 15%.

 - Oct 28

 - Nov 11

 - Nov 25

 Presentation of a Resource is due the bmorrong@uoguelph.ca Resource: 3 points

 psychotherapy Sunday before your and your classmates immediately.
 3

 technique or skill assigned class by noon additional points

 taken off for each

 day of lateness.

-Assignment or Due Date Manner of Submission Late Penalty Test Presentation in assigned class In class Unless arrangements are made, no presentation on the assigned date means a 0 on the assignment.
-Take-home exam given out the last day of class Due at noon 1.5 weeks after the last class- Dec 14 at noon bmorrong@uoguelph.ca 5 points immediately.
-5 additional points taken off for each day of lateness.
+Presentation in assigned

+class Unless arrangements

+In class are made, no

+presentation on the

+assigned date means

+a 0 on the

+assignment.

+Take-home exam Due at noon Dec 11 at bmorrong@uoguelph.ca 5 points immediately.

+given out the last noon 5 additional points

+day of class taken off for each

+day of lateness.